June in the Garden

 Other Winter Jobs for June

-• Control lawn grubs before they cause damage.
+• Control Lawn Grubs before they cause damage.

 • Check and clean your tools, pots, and greenhouse areas - stay ahead before spring arrives.